AMReX-Codes/amrex/paper/paper.md

 across multiple ranks, including interpolation of data in space and time.

 In addition, AMReX has support for fork-join functionality.
-During a run of an AMReX-based application, the user can divide the MPI ranks into subgroups (i.e. fork) and assign each subgroup an independent task to compute in parallel with each other.
+During a run of an AMReX-based application, the user can divide the MPI ranks into subgroups (i.e., fork) and assign each subgroup an independent task to compute in parallel with each other.
-After all of the forked child tasks complete, they synchronize (i.e. join), and the parent task continues execution as before.
+After all of the forked child tasks complete, they synchronize (i.e., join), and the parent task continues execution as before.
 The fork-join operation can also be invoked in a nested fashion, creating a hierarchy of fork-join operations, where each fork further subdivides the ranks of a task into child tasks.
 This approach enables heterogeneous computation and reduces the strong scaling penalty for